The Best Coffee Tampers In The UK 2022

 I really like the look of these tampers – again I quite like the flared shape of the top of the base, the bit where you’ll rest your thumb and forefinger.

-These are height adjustable which just implies that you can remove the silver ring to make the handle slightly shorter.
-It weighs 354g, and it seems like quite the majority of tamper for the money.
+These are height adjustable which literally indicates that you can remove the silver ring to make the deal with slightly shorter.
+It weighs 354g, and it seems like rather most tamper for the money.

 Compatible with Sage espresso machines with 54mm portafilters: